Dylson14/Britians-Got-Talent-Contact-Edition/README.md

 # Britians-Got-Talent-Contact-Edition

-This is the github repo for my technical assignment provided by Contact.
+## About the app
+Technical Assignment for Contact

 BGT is an applcation focused on returning information from a hard-corded database, it implements validation for user input, SQL powered databasing, and is operared via the command-line powered using Node.js.
 Ultimately its designed to help retrieve information in a simple manner and create a csv file so that its user can easily export the data onto an excel file.